mah0001/metadata-editor-docs-v2/documenting_geographic.md

   - Do not use unexplained acronyms.
   - Summarize the most important details in the first sentence or first 100 characters.

-- **`Additional information`** Any other descriptive information about the resource that doesn’t fit into other elements​
+- **`Additional information`** Any other descriptive information about the resource that doesn’t fit into other elements​.

 - **`Topics`** The Topics element refers to the broad thematic categories under which the dataset can be classified.
 These topics are often linked to established taxonomies or classification schemes, such as those used in national or international data repositories.
 The purpose is to help users quickly identify the general subject area of a dataset (e.g., environment, economics, transportation, etc.).
 Topics are often selected from predefined, standardized lists or ontologies, such as the United Nations’ "Statistical Theme" classification or domain-specific controlled vocabularies (e.g., "land use," "biodiversity").
 Examples: "Agriculture"; "Urban Planning"; "Climate Change".
 This classification is useful for large data portals, data aggregators, or metadata systems where users may want to filter or explore datasets based on high-level thematic areas.